Large deviation principle and thermodynamic limit of chemical master equation via nonlinear semigroup: Wellposedness of CME and backward equation via nonlinear semigroup

 \section{Wellposedness of CME and backward equation via nonlinear semigroup}

-In this section, we study the wellposedness of CME \eqref{rp_eq} and the backward equation \eqref{backward} via the nonlinear semigroup method.
-First, the WKB reformulation for both CME \eqref{rp_eq} and the backward equation \eqref{backward} leads to two discrete HJEs respectively.
+In this section, we study the well-posedness of CME \eqref{rp_eq} and the backward equation \eqref{backward} via the nonlinear semigroup method.
+First, the WKB reformulation for both CME \eqref{rp_eq} and the backward equation \eqref{backward} leads to two discrete HJEs, respectively.
 The main difference between them is the sign of the time derivative.

 Next, we observe that both CME and the backward equation can be regarded as monotone schemes for linear hyperbolic equations.
-These monotone schemes, after WKB reformulation, is still monotone schemes for the corresponding HJEs.
-The essential features of these monotone schemes is the monotonicity and the nonexpansive estimates, which naturally generates a nonlinear semigroup thanks to Crandall-Liggett's nonlinear semigroup theory.
+These monotone schemes, after the WKB reformulation, are still monotone schemes for the corresponding HJEs.
+The essential features of these monotone schemes are the monotonicity and the nonexpansive estimates, which naturally generate a nonlinear semigroup thanks to Crandall-Liggett's nonlinear semigroup theory.
 Using this observation, this section obtains a unique discrete solution to the corresponding HJEs.

+In Section \ref{sec:upwind}, we study the monotone and nonexpansive properties of the monotone scheme with backward Euler time discretization and then prove the existence and uniqueness of the backward Euler scheme \eqref{bEuler} by the Perron method.
+We point out that we cannot directly use the explicit scheme in \cite{crandall1984two} because LMA \eqref{lma} leads to a polynomial growth in the coefficients $\Phi^\pm_j(\vx)$.
+Thus, we will prove the existence and uniqueness of this backward Euler scheme \eqref{bEuler}.
+In Section \ref{sec:ext_dd}, by taking $\Delta t\to 0$ and using the nonexpansive nonlinear semigroup constructed by Crandall-Liggett \cite{CrandallLiggett}, we prove the global existence of the solution to the backward equation \eqref{backward}.